shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ## Extra Credit

-If you do the extra credit you have to turn in a second `chart.cpp` ("p1 extra" on [Turnin](https://turnin.ecst.csuchico.edu/)).
+If you do the extra credit you have to turn in a second `chart.cpp` ("P1_extra" on [Turnin](https://turnin.ecst.csuchico.edu/)).
 Make sure you do not change or delete your original `chart.cpp`.
 For P1, extra credit is worth 10 points.<br>

 No extra credit will be give to late assignments (both the regular assignment and the extra credit must be turned in on time).<br>